-- The written descriptions of the modules are impressively detailed and leave no room for further improvement. - The program is constantly supporting the students by providing the opportunities for outside work experience. - Very good student engagement and excellent levels of student satisfaction. - Quite good staff research activity and integration with teaching - Potential for growth with online delivery - Prompt support from both the administrative team and teaching staff is readily available to assist students with any queries or needs. - For employed students, there's the option of flexible enrolment to accommodate work schedules.
+- The fine detail of the module descriptions is truly impressive. - The program is supporting the students by providing the opportunity to acquire outside work experience. - Very good information detail on website that provides good guidance to current students. - Very good student engagement and excellent levels of student satisfaction. - Very good staff research activity and integration with teaching - Potential for growth with online delivery. - Immediate responsiveness from the administrative office as well as the educational staff towards students' inquiries and service. - Flexibility for part-time enrolment is available for working students